 Difference Between Object Storage vs File Storage

-The objects and files represent the structure of a storage arrangement to organize and hold the data in different methods.
+The objects and files represent a storage arrangement structure to organize and hold the data in different methods.
 It has its unique advantages and limitations.
 The file storage arranges the data in the hierarchy of documents and files in folder formats.
 In object storage, the data is managed into links that are connected to metadata.
-Such type of file and object arrangement shows the organization of data and make it easily accessible to the user.
+Such type of file and object arrangement shows data and makes it easily accessible to the user.
 They can be similar in concepts or principles, but they are different in their structure, working, and data management.
 The major difference and comparison between file and object storage are briefly explained in this article.

 Head to Head Comparison between Object Storage vs File Storage (Infographics)